Menstrual Cycle | Phases, Symptoms, & How to Track It

 Topics

-The menstrual cycle is an essential natural process in the female reproductive system, typically lasting around 28 days, though this can vary between individuals.
-This cycle involves a sequence of hormonal changes and physiological events that prepare the body for the possibility of pregnancy.
+The menstrual cycle is an essential natural process in the female reproductive system, typically lasting around 28 days, though cycle lengths can vary between individuals.
+It involves a sequence of hormonal fluctuations and physiological events that prepare the body for the possibility of pregnancy.

 Phases of the Menstrual Cycle